liqd/adhocracy4/docs/bplan_api.md

 When creating a BPLAN project as above, the project is immediately being published.
-To create a BPLAN project in a draft state set the *is_draft* parameter :
+To create a BPLAN project in a draft state set the *is_draft*
+parameter:

     data = {
         ...
-        "is_draft": "True",
+        "is_draft": True,
     }
     res = POST(https://mein.berlin.de/api/organisations/5/bplan/, data)

-To change the draft state update the BPLAN project via PATCH.
+To change the draft state, update the BPLAN project via PATCH.

 Publish:

     data = {
-        "is_daft": "False"
+        "is_daft": False
     }
     res = PATCH(https://mein.berlin.de/api/organisations/5/bplan/36/, data)

 Unpublish:

     data = {
-        "is_daft": "True"
+        "is_daft": True
     }
     res = PATCH(https://mein.berlin.de/api/organisations/5/bplan/36/, data)